 The characters in Disney’s Animal Kingdom Orlando are extremely popular with guests and there are daily character meets available with the above characters, in just about all areas of the park.

-For many (us included) dining in the Disney World theme parks are just as fun as the attractions themselves.
+For many, (including us) dining in the Disney World theme parks is just as fun as the attractions themselves.
 Naturally, you’ll want to try as many different things as the parks have to offer.

 While other parks like EPCOT may get more recognition when it comes to food, the Animal Kingdom is the hidden gem of Disney theme park dining, with loads of great options.

 There aren’t many table service restaurants since the park closes early most of the time, but the quick service options are arguably the best at Disney World and have lots of interesting options you can’t get in the other parks.